If you would like to live on half your income, you will need to make some adjustments to how you live, work and stay entertained.

-If you’re looking to live on half your income, you will need to make some adjustments to how you live, work, and stay entertained.
-I won’t sugar coat it, living on half of your income will challenge everything about your life, but it will be so worth it in the end.
-Because living on half your income also means saving half your income!
+I won’t sugarcoat it, living on half of your income will challenge everything about your life, but it will be so worth it.
+Because living on half your income means saving the other half.

 And you don’t have to make all these drastic changes overnight.
 You can work up to them over time.
-With some testing and research on the fly, living on half of your income can be done!
+With some testing and research, you can transition to living on half of your income in a few months.

 Instead of tallying up your expenses and finding it doesn’t work, start with half your income and see what you can fit within it.
 This process will require a bit of work and strategic cutting.

 Question everything: from the expenses you consider essential down to the most frivolous splurges.
 It is important to keep in mind and plan for some less regular, but essential spending like travel to see family, or self-care when needed.

 After those are tallied up, it’s likely you’ll have nothing left over to consider as discretionary income.
 However, with some tricks mentioned below, you’ll be able to create some wiggle room in your budget.

 The biggest gains you can make are in cutting your housing expenses.
 If you’re married with a family, house hacking or renting out a room on Airbnb for extra income may feel untenable.
 Here’s how to get started with Airbnb.